zstoebs/site/content/about/index.md

 <figcaption>Hi, I'm Zach!</figcaption>
 </figure>

 I leverage machine learning to solve challenging problems in neuroscience, computer vision, & intelligent systems.
 I'm currently a graduate student researcher in [VISE MedICL](https://www.vanderbilt.edu/vise/visepeople/zachary-stoebner/) at [Vanderbilt University](https://www.vanderbilt.edu) investigating applied ML for medical and neuroscientific data.
-Generally, I'm curious about ML & neuroscience, intelligent systems & robotics, and optimization & control theory.
+Generally, I'm curious about ML & neuroscience, intelligent systems & robotics, and optimization & control.

 Check out my [projects](/projects/) to see what I'm working on, [notes](/notes/) to see what I'm thinking about, and [kū](/kus/) to see what I'm seeing!